Where Some Ideas Are Stranger Than Others...

 What, then, were the ideological pathways that made machine fetishism pass by water and run into steam?
 (This is but another way of posing the question of transition.)
 The very same bourgeois values incorporated in automatic machines were found in engines but not in [water] wheels.
 When discussing the 'theory of the motion of rivers' in his System of Mechanical Philosophy in 1822, Watt's confidante John Robison claimed that the engineers still had not learned to master the force of water.
 It refused to bend to their wills.
 'Nature,' he contended, 'shows her independence with respect to our notions, and always faithful to the laws which are enjoined, and of which we are ignorant, she never fails to thwart our views, to disconcert our projects, and render useless all our efforts."
 A startling view of nature in general and water in particular, with a revealing gendered language, this statement made it perfectly clear why the British bourgeoisie could not stand the flow in the end: it possessed an autonomous mechanical power, conforming to the laws written by her own sovereign nature, over which the masters could exert no stable control.
 The parallelism with human labour is striking.

 Just over twenty pages later, Malm passes by another opportunity to pull together these threads when he quotes an 1841 labour newspaper explaining how women were drawn into the growing maw of steam powered capitalism via coal mining.
 But then, this is the trouble with refusing to face up to the fact that the contradictions between "labour and capital" are not merely about "capital" finding it impossible to get rid of labour all together, just push people further away and out of sight.
-Malm never discusses the grinding social contradictions between British cultural notions of gender stereotyped labour and the demands of capitalists seeking to maximize their profits at all costs on the backs of the poor regardless of stereotype except insofar as they seemed to assure them of a docile workforce.
+Malm never discusses the grinding social contradictions between British cultural notions of sex stereotyped labour and the demands of capitalists seeking to maximize their profits at all costs on the backs of the poor regardless of stereotype except insofar as they seemed to assure them of a docile workforce.

 Truth be told, Malm has a miserable time when it comes to ideology.
 He takes as given that it is simply obvious why capitalists do what they do, and so like Marx, Gramsci, and many other philosophers and political scientists, Malm tries to answer the question of "why do subaltern classes resign themselves to their fate or even consent to it explicitly?
 Or, how are the predominant relations of production reproduced?"
 That Malm is caught up in this question is utterly mystifying, because he has just spent over two hundred and fifty pages documenting multiple layers of violence that forces labour to participate in capitalism.
 Not just overt violence in the form of beatings and imprisonment, but economic coercion, deliberate break up of families and use of mass schooling to indoctrinate the stolen children, criminalization of gathering and communication, and the absolute monopolization of wide-ranging deadly force.
 None of this would have been needed or deployed if the ostensibly accepting subalterns were not resisting constantly and at all times, even in the most unpromising of conditions.
 The real question is actually why capitalists are so determined to go to any lengths whatsoever to apply this violence even when it is ruinously expensive, and even when it breaks the distance that is intended to help them avoid any sense of community or obligation with workers.
 Not just why, but also how capitalists are able to maintain against all manner of direct evidence the belief that they are licensed to behave in this way, that they may take on the earthly equivalent of divine or monarchial powers, and how they successfully win over the bourgeois elements of the population to become and remain their enforcers.
 Instead, Malm wanders off into repeating a decontextualized paragraph from Louis Althusser.